caocmai/Next-Chord/proposal.md

 Adding sounds or some other user feedback when a chord is tapped.

 ## Car
 Animation and making it look professional.
+Adding a feature where 4 chords are automatically played in a specified tempo.

 ## Personal Achievement Goals: